K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 ![013]

 5. Bellow [Search Source Controller User], [Invite Contributor], Authority and descriptions are shown.
-After checking the informations of User ID, Name, Email added in [Invite Contributor], Give the required authority (Modify/View) and click “Invite” when completed.
+After checking the information of User ID, Name, and Email added in [Invite Contributor], Give the required authority (Modify/View) and click “Invite” when completed.
 ![014]

 6. When notification “[Contributor has been Invited]” appears, the repository contributor authority has been given.